3scale-demos/threescale-camel-service/README.md

     ./mvnw clean package -Dquarkus.openshift.deploy=true
     ```

-### :bulb: ALTERNATIVE - Instructions to package using Quarkus native mode and deploy to OpenShift
+### ALTERNATIVE - Instructions to package using Quarkus native mode and deploy to OpenShift

 > :warning: **Pre-requisites**
 - For native compilation, a Linux X86_64 operating system or an OCI (Open Container Initiative) compatible container runtime, such as Podman or Docker is required.